Posted April 16, 2018

 LookingGlass has access to a lot of places on the Internet, including the Deep and Dark Web where most data dumps and password leaks occur.
 Armed with this information, we are able to maintain a proprietary Data Breach Detection System (DBDS) that continuously scours underground forums, hacker channels, and the dark web to uncover the latest data breaches and identify compromised accounts.
 Adding an average of several million findings per week, this system contains almost 5 billion records that are connected to approximately 3.5 billion unique username/password pairs.

-As we see cyber attacks increase in size and sophistication, we often forget that some of the biggest attacks started with basic password cracking or phishing/social engineering schemes.
+As we see cyber attacks increase in size and sophistication, we often forget that some of the biggest attacks started with basic password cracking or Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers./social engineering schemes.
 Analyzing compromised credentials can reveal a lot about the cybersecurity practices of organizations across verticals and of all sizes.
 LookingGlass reviewed all compromised credentials within our DBDS from 2017 for the Fortune 100 companies and discovered that the most heavily-impacted business sectors were Technology, Financial, Insurance, and Telecommunications.
 The below chart compares the unique credentials LookingGlass uncovered in 2017 for the Fortune 100 companies by sector.

 In addition, across all Fortune 100 companies, an average of 33% of all employees reused their login credentials.
 Organizations within the Telecommunications sector represented the highest percentage of reused login credentials, with nearly 45% of employees reusing usernames and passwords across multiple IT systems and web applications.